optimal-codestyle/optimal-codestyle.github.io/cognitive-codestyle.md

 # Fundamentals of Optimal Code Style
-### Cognitively-Oriented Approach to Improve Program Readability
+### Cognitively-Oriented Approach to Improving the Readability of Programs